Heterogeneity-robust granular instruments: Simulation study

-\textsc{Results}{ }{ } While the empirical coverage is near the true coverage for $\widehat{\phi_S}$ and $\widehat{\phi}_E$, coverage properties are poorer for the feasible and oracle GIV estimators.
-Table \ref{table:simulation_main} shows that nearly 95\% of the confidence intervals for $\widehat{\phi}_S$ and $\widehat{\phi}_E$ contain the true estimands $\phi_S$ and $\phi_E$ respectively.
-In contrast, the true spillover coefficient is contained in only 12\% of the feasible GIV confidence intervals in the baseline DGP.
-Considering that the true coefficient is contained in 95\% of the oracle estimator confidence intervals, these results are suggestive that the quality of the approximation $\Var(r_{it}) \approx \Var(u_{it})$ is poor for this application.
-Deviating from the \cite{Gabaix2020} framework, the GIV estimators can substantially under-cover even with a conservative notion of coverage and known shock variances.
-For the disperse DGP, 1.8\% of feasible GIV confidence intervals contain \textit{any} positive weighted average of heterogeneous spillovers, compared to 68\% for the oracle estimator.
-Mistakenly assuming spillover coefficient homogeneity and using GIV can result in unreliable inference.
+\textsc{Results.}{ }{ } While the empirical coverage is near the nominal level for RGIV \alert{for the DGPs with $T = 2283$}, feasible GIV can severely under-cover.
+Table \ref{table:simulation_main} shows that nearly 95\% of the confidence intervals for $\widehat{\phi}_S$ and $\widehat{\phi}_E$ contain the true estimands $\phi_S$ and $\phi_E$ for these DGPs.
+In contrast, the true spillover coefficient is contained in none of the feasible GIV confidence intervals in the homogeneous spillovers DGP.
+Considering that the true coefficient is contained in 95\% of the oracle estimator confidence intervals, together these results suggest that the approximation $\Var(r_{it}) \approx \Var(u_{it})$ is inappropriate for this DGP.

-The confidence intervals for the aggregated RGIV estimators are comparable to those obtained by GIV and the specification tests are near their nominal size (perhaps slightly over-rejecting).
-Despite holding in more general environments, $\widehat{\phi}_S$ and $\widehat{\phi}_E$ have a median confidence interval length of 0.074 and 0.035 for the baseline DGP relative to 0.061 obtained by the oracle GIV estimator.
-Moreover, the RGIV specification test's empirical size is near the nominal size.
-At worst, the null hypothesis of shock orthogonality is rejected in 8.4\% of simulations for a 5\% test under the disperse DGP (slight over-rejection).
-The spillover coefficient homogeneity test, at worst, rejects in 6.7\% of simulations.
-When the true model contains spillover coefficient heterogeneity, the homogeneity test detects heterogeneity in 85\% and 91\% of simulations for the disperse and coefficient outlier DGPs respectively.

-Even if researchers are interested in disaggregated spillover coefficients, RGIV inference is still reliable.
-Across the four DGPs, Table \ref{table:simulation_main_phi} shows that nominal coverage is near the empirical coverage for all individual spillover coefficients.
-Examining median confidence interval length, the spillover coefficient confidence intervals are all less than 0.31 except for country 1's spillover coefficient in the variance outlier case (here, it is 0.99).
-Moreover, the size-weighted and equal-weighted spillover coefficient estimators have shorter confidence intervals than the disaggregated estimators, which is useful for researchers interested in a single estimand robust to coefficient heterogeneity.
+Under spillover coefficient heterogeneity, the GIV estimators can substantially under-cover---even with the conservative notion of coverage featured in this simulation study.
+For the coefficient outlier DGP, none of the feasible GIV confidence intervals contain \textit{any} positive-weighted average of heterogeneous spillovers, compared to 15\% for the oracle estimator.
+Hence, for certain DGPs, mistakenly assuming spillover coefficient homogeneity and applying versions of the baseline GIV estimator can result in unreliable inference.